uwaterloo-tron/discord-bot/README.md

 Bot for the tron discord server

-Please see the [extended documentation][1] for details about what the bot can do and instructions on how you can test the bot yourself. :book:
+Please see the [extended documentation][1] for details about what the bot can do and instructions on how you can test the bot yourself. :books:

 ## Contributing